ktsu-dev/CredentialCache/.github/copilot-instructions.md

 - **Use C# 9.0 target-typed `new` expressions.**
 - **Do not use the `var` keyword** for the following types:
   - `string`, `int`, `long`, `float`, `double`, `decimal`, `bool`, `char`, and `object`.
+- **Use `var`** for all other types where the type is clear from the right-hand side of the assignment.

 ### Consistent Encoding and Formatting